|

 the third of a child's portion from the inheritance of her father's house, and

-give his daughter by a concubine a dowry, and a husband, and a deed; if then
+his daughter by a concubine a dowry, and a husband, and a deed; if then her

-184. If a man does not give a dowry to his daughter by a concubine, and
+If a man does not give a dowry to his daughter by a concubine, and no husband;

-no husband; if then her father dies, her brother shall give her a dowry
+if then her father dies, her brother shall give her a dowry according to her

 craft, he can not be demanded